mridoni/gix/doc/gixsql.md

 ### Architecture

-GixSQL comprises a preprocessor (a standalone executable or a library) and a set of runtime libraries. libgixmysql.dll/.so is the main library and it is the one that will be linked to your COBOL modules.
+GixSQL comprises a preprocessor (a standalone executable or a library) and a set of runtime libraries. libgixsql.dll/.so is the main library and it is the one that will be linked to your COBOL modules.
 The other libraries (e.g. libgisql-odbc.dll/.so) will be dynamically loaded at runtime depending on the DB you chose in your configuration (see below).
 It is possible, if so desired, to develop additional libraries for specific DBMSs not covered in the standard install.

 ### Using GixSQL from Gix-IDE
-When you create a project in Gix-IDE, you are asked whether yo want to enable it for ESQL preprocessing.
+When you create a project in Gix-IDE, you are asked whether you want to enable it for ESQL preprocessing.
 This is not an absolute requirement.
 At any point you can set the project property "Preprocess for ESQL" (under "General") to "Yes".
 There are several properties you can configure here:

 - **Default driver**: the database driver to be loaded and used.
 You can choose between:
 	- MySQL